12 things to buy BEFORE your trip to Thailand

 11. Neck pillow, eye mask, and earplugs

-With pillows and masks, most of them are absolute rubbish.
-You need an eye mask that is cupped so it doesn’t touch your eyelids while you sleep but still keeps all light out.
-This sleep mask is the best I’ve found, and you get two of them for around $13.
-Neck pillows are even harder to find the right one.
+Neck pillows are even harder to find the right ones.
 When the back is as thick as the sides, it pushes your neck forward from the seat making it extremely uncomfortable.
 This memory foam neck pillow is simply the best one there is.
-The memory foam is comfortable and packs up into its own bag at 1/4 it’s full size.
+The memory foam is comfortable and packs up into its bag at 1/4 its full size.
 It’s shaped perfectly to sit on your shoulders and support your neck.
-It does cost around $40 but worth every cent.
+It’s pricier than a cheap one, but worth every penny.
 You can’t put a price on good sleep.

 12. An insulated water bottle